 This chalet park is perfect for those that want a quiet relaxing holiday away from the hustle and bustle of everyday life.
 It is safe, away from main roads and extremely peaceful.

 The site is surrounded by an abundance of wildlife, such as squirrels, badgers, and many birds, including pheasants.
 There are also 2 red kites that regularly circle the area, these birds are extremely rare!

-Get out and about and enjoy this amazing area with miles of lovely walks and beaches to enjoy.
+Get out and about and enjoy this amazing area with miles of lovely walks and beaches.

 Close to The Snowdonia National Park, Tywyn is ideally situated for whatever type of holiday you are looking for.
 Whatever you're into: fishing, surfing, kite boarding, sailing, mountain biking, bird watching, painting, landscape photography or horse riding, there are endless scenic places to explore.